chikathreesix/test_markdown2/_posts/2017-01-13-screwdriver.md

 With GitLocalize, your team no longer need to do anything extra to localize your project and developers only need to look at those pull request coming.

 Since it automatically links a translation with its original sentence, it can show you which part needs to be translated when the original one is updated.

+## More details

+Check out the video below to see how it works in more depth!